-- 1013 Design I Introduces the fundamental principles of design and the theory of color.
-(S) - 1023 Design II Develops awareness of space and concept of form, with analysis and application of tools and materials appropriate to three-dimensional projects.
+- Design I Introduces the fundamental principles of design, creative problem solving, visual thinking, color theory and experimentation with various mediums, materials and hand tools appropriate to two and three-dimensional projects.
+(S) - Design II Develops awareness of space and concept of form, with analysis and application of tools and materials appropriate to three-dimensional projects.
 Pre-requisite: ART 1013.
-(S) - 1033 Drawing I Applies the principles of perspective, outdoor sketching, object drawing, and figure sketching using various materials and techniques.
+(S) - Drawing I Applies the principles of perspective, outdoor sketching, object drawing, and figure sketching using various materials and techniques.
 Beginning drawing course.
-(F) - 1043 Drawing II Focuses on light and shade drawing, monochromatic color sketches, still life, with emphasis on original illustration.
+(F) - Drawing II Focuses on light and shade drawing, monochromatic color sketches, still life, with emphasis on original illustration.
 Pre-requisite: ART 1033 or portfolio review.
-(F) - 1063 Painting I Studies introductory color and composition for painting with opportunities for the student to explore personal interests.
+(F) - Drawing III Advanced perspective and figure drawing using various mediums with opportunities for the student to explore personal interests.
 (May be repeated for credit; however, no more than 3 hours may be applied toward a degree in a field other than art.)
-Pre-requisite: ART 1033 or portfolio review.
-(F) - 1073 Painting II Continues color and composition studies with a focus on oil painting.
+Pre-requisite: ART 1033 and ART 1043 or portfolio review.
+(F) - Painting I Studies introductory color and composition for acrylic and gouache painting with opportunities for the student to explore personal interests.
+(May be repeated for credit; however, no more than 3 hours may be applied toward a degree in a field other than art.)
+(S) - Painting II Continues color and composition studies with a focus on oil painting.
 Pre-requisite: ART 1063.
-(S) - 2503 Fine Arts-Visual Introduces visual arts to all students regardless of background or experience.
-(F, S) ACTS: ARTA 1003 - 2583 Survey Art I Studies and examines in-depth art from the prehistoric period in Europe through the Gothic period.
-The course acquaints students with the history of western art, the process in the production of art, the social and cultural contexts, and art terminology.
-(D) ACTS: ARTA 2003
+(S) - 1703 Introduction to Digital Media Introduces concepts, terminology, production methods and design theory relating to the field of digital media ranging from print and web design.
+Reviews the profession, career options and industry trends.
+Provides students an orientation to Adobe Creative suite software applications.
+(F, S)